eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-21-index-indexedDB.markdown

 //"students" is the database name and 1 is the version number of the database
 {% endhighlight %}

-Like SQL type databases, you then need to create a table and the different fields in the database.
+Like SQL type databases, you then need to create a table and the different fields in the table of the database.
 It is called `store` in *indexedDB*.

 {% highlight javascript %}
 request.onupgradeneeded = function() {
     var rq = this.result;
     var store = rq.createObjectStore("class1", {keyPath: "id"});
-    //keyPath is primary key of the database store.createIndex("index1", "id", {unique: true});
+    //keyPath is the primary key of the database store.createIndex("index1", "id", {unique: true});
     store.createIndex("index2", "name", {unique: false});
     store.createIndex("index3", "score", {unique: false});